-Unless we continue to develop better market awareness of our company and our products, our revenue may not continue to grow.
+Unless we continue to develop better market awareness of our company and our products and to improve lead generation, our revenue may not continue to grow.

-Increased market awareness of our capabilities and products is essential to our continued growth and our success in all of our markets, particularly for the large enterprise, service provider and governmental entities markets.
-We have historically had relatively low spending on certain marketing activities, and, if our marketing programs are not successful in creating market awareness of our company and products, our business, financial condition and results of operations will be adversely affected, and we will not be able to achieve sustained growth.
+Increased market awareness of our capabilities and products and increased lead generation are essential to our continued growth and our success in all of our markets, particularly for the large enterprise, service provider and governmental entities markets.
+We have historically had relatively low spending on certain marketing activities.
+While we have recently been increasing our investments in sales and marketing, both in terms of additional personnel and marketing programs, it is not clear that these investments will result in significantly increased revenues.
+If our investments in additional sales personnel or if our marketing programs are not successful in creating market awareness of our company and products, our business, financial condition and results of operations will be adversely affected, and we will not be able to achieve sustained growth.